-There are several air pollutants, many of which result from combustion and vehicle traffic, including nitrogen dioxide, sulfur dioxide and ozone (which are produced by burning fossil fuels), particulates from solid and liquid matter (created during fuel combustion), and carbon monoxide.
+There are several air pollutants, many of which result from combustion and vehicle traffic, including nitrogen dioxide, sulfur dioxide, and ozone (which are produced by burning fossil fuels), particulates from solid and liquid matter (created during fuel combustion), and carbon monoxide.

 Smart Cities and the IoT

 Reducing air pollution is necessary for the future, and cities around the world are using technology and Smart City Initiatives to take on the problem.
-Smart cities are traditionally based on the Internet of Things – which allows interconnectivity of physical devices and everyday objects using the internet – big data and advanced computing.
+Smart cities are traditionally based on the Internet of Things – which allows the interconnectivity of physical devices and everyday objects using the internet – big data and advanced computing.

 Projects are likely to include AI-assisted monitoring platforms that can access big data feeds and allow smarter analysis using machine learning.
-These platforms could be used to examine weather or traffic commuter data and help predict areas of poor air quality.
+These platforms could be used to examine whether or traffic commuter data and help predict areas of poor air quality.
 This information can then be utilized by local governments to reduce traffic and output from factories, thereby decreasing pollution.